 Machine Learning: Sometimes abbreviated as ML, is the study of algorithms, or a set of fine, well-defined instructions designed to perform automated tasks, that can be improved through experience.
 Generally, these algorithms are used to build mathematical/computational models based on training data.
 These models are trained to look for patterns to predict or make other decisions without being necessarily programmed to do so, and the accuracy decisions can be evaluated with “testing” data, usually the desired outcome that the algorithms are trained to execute or help predict.
 In some ways, machine learning is computational statistics and is also considered a subfield of artificial intelligence.
 In a business or organizational context, it is also referred to as predictive modeling or analytics.
 Another way to think of ML: it is to data science what physics is to civil and other forms of engineering.

-At Plat.ai, we’re ready to deploy ML traditionally used in data science yet are also keen on best tackling unique and industry-specific problems.
-Other modeling approaches considered can be psychometric and econometric, or, respectively, modeling human and economic factors.
-At Plat.ai, it is our mission to help you identify and improve existing and future needs.
-Our goal is to automate decision making with the use of sophisticated modeling techniques, not only potential eliminating human tasks but also improving and streamlining decision making processes.
+At Plat.AI, we’re ready to deploy ML traditionally used in data science yet are also keen on best tackling unique and industry-specific problems.
+Other modelling approaches considered can be psychometric and econometric, or, respectively, modelling human and economic factors.
+At Plat.AI, it is our mission to help you identify and improve existing and future needs.
+Our goal is to automate decision making with the use of sophisticated modelling techniques, not only potential eliminating human tasks but also improving and streamlining decision making processes.

 Data Visualization: Summary and representation of information obtained from data.
 More artistic, the main goal is to present findings and graphics in a digestible manner for the intended audience.

 Supervised Learning: ML application where there is a defined target about data available for modeling.
 The predictive modeling approaches usually fall under supervised learning, given they aim to predict a previously described outcome given an existing array of data.
 We can think of supervised learning as more specialized approaches.